codewithharz/glotrade_ecom/docs/README.md

-# AfriTrade Hub Documentation
+# Glotrade International Documentation

-This directory contains comprehensive documentation for the AfriTrade Hub platform.
+This directory contains comprehensive documentation for the Glotrade International platform.
 Each document covers specific features, implementations, and guidelines.

 ## 📚 Documentation Index